hellotext/hellotext.js/docs/popups.md

 Configure the popup's layout, colors, typography, content, and bubble in the dashboard.
 The JavaScript configuration accepts `id`, `container`, and `device`.

 Hellotext.js automatically loads the popup stylesheet supplied with the public business configuration.
 This applies to both package imports and the script-tag bundle; no separate popup CSS import is needed.
-The `styles/index.css` file documented in the main README provides generic form styles.

 ### Behaviour